ParthDhengle/Binary-fetch-ODOO/README.md

 <h2>📖 Overview</h2>
 ReWear is a web-based platform designed to facilitate the exchange of unused clothing through direct swaps or a point-based redemption system.
-Our mission is to promote sustainable fashion and reduce textile waste by encouraging users to reuse wearable garments instead of discarding them. 🌍
+Our mission is to promote sustainable fashion and reduce textile waste by encouraging users to reuse wearable garments instead of discarding them.

 <h2>✨ Features</h2>

-Direct Swaps: Trade clothing items directly with other users.
+<b>Direct Swaps:</b> Trade clothing items directly with other users.
-Point-Based System: Earn points by uploading items and redeem them for other garments.
+<b>Point-Based System:</b> Earn points by uploading items and redeem them for other garments.
-User-Friendly Interface: Browse, upload, and manage clothing items with ease.
+<b>User-Friendly Interface:</b> Browse, upload, and manage clothing items with ease.
-Sustainable Fashion: Contribute to reducing textile waste and promoting eco-friendly practices.
+<b>Sustainable Fashion:</b> Contribute to reducing textile waste and promoting eco-friendly practices.
-Responsive Design: Optimized for both desktop and mobile devices.
+<b>Responsive Design:</b> Optimized for both desktop and mobile devices.

 <h2>🛠️ Tech Stack</h2>